-Read the explanation of each step below and make sure you complete the two “Actions” written under each step.
+Ok let’s BLITZ THIS!
+Read about each step below and make sure you complete the two “Actions” written under each step.
 These ‘Actions’ are your homework.
 Complete them and see your English pronunciation improve.

 Here are 6 steps on how to improve english pronunciation.
 I promise you’ll make serious improvements and it will help you avoid common traps.